-In addition to permitting, planting, and maintaining tree populations, the Urban Forestry Administration arborists are authorized to protect DC’s trees by issuing citations that carry financial or other penalties for violations of regulations.
+In addition to permitting, planting, and maintaining tree populations, the Urban Forestry Division (UFD)'s arborists are authorized to protect the District's trees by issuing citations that carry financial or other penalties for violations of regulations.

 Nobody wants that to happen.
 So, the following information is designed to help you understand precisely what the neighborhood guidelines and laws are regarding trees so that you can have a successful project.